ColdGrub1384/Pyto/README.md

   - Use pip to install pure Python modules from PyPi
 ```

-## TODO

-- [ ] Add a setting to not clear the console before running a script

-# Known bugs

-- [ ] Cannot select code completions from the middle

 ## Building

 `$ ./setup.sh` and build the `Pyto` target from `Pyto.xcworkspace`